 - Back testing: what is it and how to apply it?

-Extensions to market-risk framework likely introduction of Expected Shortfall
+- Extensions to market-risk framework likely introduction of Expected Shortfall and differing time horizons

 - Gap analysis contractual and behavioural

 - The new Standardised approach with a worked example

 - How does it arise, and how should it be managed

 - The new regulatory constraints:

 - The details of Liquidity Coverage Ratio and its business implications